johnandersen777/johnandersen777.github.io/content/about.md

 I would like to become a Principle Engineer ;)

-I've got sort of a art project I'm trying to actively implement through involvement in efforts such as InnerSource, CI/CD, and Supply Chain Security.
+We've got sort of a art project we're trying to actively implement through involvement in efforts such as InnerSource, CI/CD, and Supply Chain Security.
 It's the pursuit of code that will write and maintain itself based off of a standard description of architecture, a universal blueprint.
 The open